 The monopod helped me to get good pictures at low ISO levels, thereby reducing the noise in the image.
-It is the only owl from Andaman, which I saw during both day and night time.
-Rest of the owls were photographed at night.
+It is the only owl from Andaman, that I saw during both day and night time.
+The rest of the owls were photographed at night.

 Initially, I was taking shots from the ground with the owl on the treetop.
 So, the angle of photography was not right.
 I was also getting a bad background.

 It is always better to photograph birds at eye level.
-So, I climbed up in the nearby building and started shooting from the first floor.
+So, I climbed up into the nearby building and started shooting from the first floor.
 The angle is better from the first floor.

 I went for Manual mode since the owl pair was sitting there for a long time.
 They were comfortable with my presence.
 It allowed me to play with my camera settings to get a good a good exposure.